Angular vs. React: Which Framework is Best for Your Next Project?

 React’s tool library allows developers to build components that are dropped onto a webpage.
 These components, which are like custom HTML elements, are what the users see on the site.
 Components can be reused across apps and are much easier to update than searching through lines of code.
 Companies that use React include Facebook (and Instagram), Uber, and Netflix, among others.

-Top courses in React
+Top courses in React JS